 - Russia is not all about the bling.
 OK so I did spot a few blondes tottering on diamenté heels, but on the whole Moscow is elegant not crass, refined not fake, hip not conservative.
 My advice?
 Dress a little smarter than you might back home.

 - The food is awesome.
 Not once in our week did we have a bad meal, including on random forays unaided by my go to Russian guide (aka my sister in law).
 Russian food is good, but what is most surprising is the quantity of great international places for brunch, light lunches, cocktails.
 Barcelona, listen up you have competition…

 - The weather is amazing.
 Russia is not all about dog sleighs and furs.
 I’ve been in May and August and each time my husband has returned with a sickening tan (I wear factor 50 and the closest I get to a tan is a freckle).
 Check the weather before you travel – you may well need your Ray Bans, not your Monclers.

 - Not all Russians are baddies.
-Read a British newspaper and you’d be forgiven for thinking that all Russians are political prisoners / oligarchs / war criminals.
+Read a newspaper and you’d be forgiven for thinking that all Russians are political prisoners / oligarchs / war criminals.
+Yes, Putin is a psychopath, but not all Russians are.
 Get to know a few locals and you’ll realise that like most places, the average Muscovite is just doing their thing and it’s not all about the politics.